 Since chronic wrist pain can impact everything you do — from typing to brushing your teeth — it’s important to find out the cause before your discomfort worsens.
 With a team of highly skilled orthopedists available at Texas Orthopaedic Associates, you can get diagnosed and start a comprehensive treatment plan all under one roof.
-Book your wrist pain evaluation at either location in Dallas or the office in Plano, Texas, today.
-Click on the online scheduler or call your closest office directly.
+Book your wrist pain evaluation at one of their locations in Dallas, Plano, Weatherford, Keller, or Fort Worth, Texas, today.
+Click on the online scheduler or call your nearest office directly.

 Your wrist is a complex collection of bones, joints, tendons, muscles, and ligaments.
 There is even a tunnel that runs through the middle of your wrist — your carpal tunnel — that protects the nerves and connective tissues that run through your wrist and into your hands.